Meat Myths and Misconceptions

 FALSE.
 Deep frying anything is about the unhealthiest way you can cook something.
 If you're trying to eat well, that should not be in consideration.
 But a summer favorite can also be a problem.

 Grilling meat, especially if it has a lot of fat on it, can increase your risk of cancer.
 When you grill, you're cooking at higher temperatures.
 The fat that melts, drips into the fire or grill element.
-Those drippings flare up.
+Those drippings flare-up.
 The smoke that rises back up and infuses the meat contains polycyclic aromatic hydrocarbons (PAHs).
 Unfortunately that tasty charring is a cancer-causing agent.

 The higher temperatures also produce another cancer-causing agent called heterocyclic amines (HCAs).
 When red meat, poultry or fish are cooked at higher temperatures, like grilling or broiling, HCAs are produced.
 The longer you cook the meat, and the higher temperature you cook it at, the more HCAs form.

 Grill safer.
 Marinate your meat before you cook it.
-Studies show that marinating meat for at least 30 minutes before cooking it can reduce the formation of HCAs by 70 to 85%.
+Studies show that marinating meat for at least 30 minutes before cooking can reduce the formation of HCAs by 70 to 85%.
 Then trim the fat off so there's less chance of it dripping and forming PAHs.
 Finally, add more fruit and vegetables to the grill.
 PAHs and HCAs don't form on grilled fruits and vegetables.

 “When you're buying beef, it doesn't matter what the cows ate.”

 FALSE.
-According to the organization American Grassfed, the advantages of grass-fed versus grain fed animals are significant.
-Grass fed animals are "higher in beta carotene (Vitamin A), conjugated linoleic acid (CLA), and Omega-3 fatty acids, which are important in reducing cholesterol, diabetes, cancer, high blood pressure and other life threatening diseases."
+According to the organization American Grassfed, the advantages of grass-fed versus grain-fed animals are significant.
+Grass-fed animals are "higher in beta carotene (Vitamin A), conjugated linoleic acid (CLA), and Omega-3 fatty acids, which are important in reducing cholesterol, diabetes, cancer, high blood pressure and other life-threatening diseases."

 Studies back those claims up, but the amounts are small and many people wouldn't pay the premium if that were the only benefit.

-There is something that's worth the extra money, it's the reduction in risk of infection by E. coli.
+There is something worth the extra money, it's the reduction in risk of infection by E. coli.
 The stomachs of ruminants have multiple compartments and they're designed to eat a high-fiber, low-protein diet.